ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/system_admin/throttling_settings.rst

 The action that should take place if a user has exceeded the limits.
 The options are:

--  **Send 404 Headers.** This option will cause standard server 404 Page Not Found headers to be sent.
+-  **Send 404 Headers**: This option will cause standard server 404 Page Not Found headers to be sent.
--  **URL Redirect** This option will send the user to a URL of your choice.
+-  **URL Redirect**: This option will send the user to a URL of your choice.
--  **Show a Custom Message.** This option will display a custom message you can specify.
+-  **Show a Custom Message**: This option will display a custom message you can specify.

 URL for Redirect